Lightning-AI/pytorch-lightning/docs/source-fabric/api/wrappers.rst

 Using methods other than forward for computation
 ************************************************

-PyTorch's ``nn.Modules`` have a special contract you need to follow when using them for training: Your forward computation has to be defined in the **forward** method and you should call this forward method directly.
+PyTorch's ``nn.Modules`` have a special contract you need to follow when using them for training: Your forward computation has to be defined in the **`forward`** method and you should call this forward method directly.
-But sometimes your model may need to define different flavors of forward, like in this example below where the regular forward is used for training, but the `generate` method does something slightly different for inference:
+But sometimes your model may need to define different flavors of `forward`, like in this example below where the regular `forward` is used for training, but the `generate` method does something slightly different for inference:

 .. code-block:: python